-The fund balance of the District's General Fund decreased by \$533,941, or approximately 0.8% during the current fiscal year.
-Property tax revenue, which provides for the costs of operating the District, increased \$4,223,688 over the prior year.
-Charges for services saw an increase of \$472,667 mostly driven by increased medical transport volume and collections of COVID-19 vaccine administration revenues offset by a decrease in wildland fire conflagration deployments; operating grants and contributions decreased by \$673,467 mostly due to a FEMA reimbursement received this year for response to a wildfire incident within District boundaries, offset by reimbursements for COVID-19 related expenditures in the previous year; insurance dividends and refunds decreased \$407,698 over the prior year; investment earnings decreased by \$215,752; and miscellaneous revenues decreased by \$40,016.
+The fund balance of the District's General Fund increased by \$4,188,389, or approximately 6.6% during the current fiscal year.
+Property tax revenue, which provides for the costs of operating the District, increased \$5,620,825 over the prior year.
+Charges for services saw a decrease of \$1,235,431 mostly driven by collections of COVID-19 vaccine administration revenues and conflagration reimbursements accounted for in the prior year, with an offset driven by increases in ambulance transport claims this year; operating grants and contributions decreased by \$1,065,388 mostly due to a FEMA reimbursement received in the prior year for response to a wildfire incident within District boundaries; insurance dividends and refunds increased \$160,857 over the prior year; investment earnings increased by \$2,838,565 due to increases in investment yields; and miscellaneous revenues increased by \$216,812.

-Public Safety, debt service, and capital outlay expenditures increased \$1,993,608 overall which reflects increases in salaries and benefits and an increase in capital outlay.
-Transfers out to other funds decreased by \$800,000.
+Public Safety, debt service, and capital outlay expenditures increased \$611,842 overall which reflects increases in salaries and benefits offset by a decrease in capital outlay.
+Transfers out to other funds increased by \$450,000.

 Capital Projects Fund.
 The Capital Projects Fund is funded by the proceeds from the sale of general obligation bonds approved by the voters in November 2021.
 The District will utilize the bond proceeds for fire station construction and improvements, replacement of emergency response apparatus, safety upgrades for the training center facility, acquire land for future fire stations, and bond issuance costs.
-The ending fund balance at June 30, 2022 of \$57,637,929 is restricted for capital projects.
-The fund balance was derived from the issuance of general obligation bonds in March 2022 which generated \$49,730,000 in proceeds and \$9,683,116 in premium from debt issuance offset by bond issuance costs, and capital outlay expenditures of \$1,603,403 for emergency vehicle apparatus and station pre-construction costs.
+The ending fund balance at June 30, 2023 of \$55,193,368 is restricted for capital projects, and decreased \$2,444,561 during current fiscal year.
+Capital outlay for emergency response apparatus and station construction increased \$2,508,672 and investment earnings on unspent proceeds increased \$1,604,546.

-Budgetary Highlights and Analysis
+General Fund Budgetary Highlights